 After what seemed like forever, the time when Bennett’s body was ready for the surgery came.
 His knee might have been ready, Bennett not so much.

-At this point, the ligament was fully gone.
+At this point, the ligament was entirely gone.

 The surgery went well.

 If your dog ever had major surgery, you know how heartbreaking it is to see your baby so “violated” and how scary it is to try to keep them from hurting themselves in any way.

 Despite the expected challenges, particularly trying to keep Bennet from busting his implants before he healed, they made it through post-op successfully.
 Being so young, Bennet healed faster than expected.

 6 months post op

 Six months after the surgery, with the absence of setbacks, the ordeal is officially over.
 Finally, Bennett was done healing and could return to being a normal puppy.
 Finally, he has his life back.
 Nothing could make Bennett happier.

 It was a long journey and left Bennett with fear of the vet.
 But other than that, he can live his life fully, and that makes him very happy.